-Free Internet installation at the Hun village cultural house, Chieng Coi ward (Son La) helps rural people have the opportunity to study, develop the economy, and improve their lives.
+Free internet is installed at the Hun village cultural house, Chieng Coi ward (Son La) to help rural people have the opportunity to study, develop the economy, and improve their lives.

 Digital transformation promotes new rural construction

-From the smooth concrete roads, the rows of colorful flowers, to the golden terraced fields at the foot of the mountain, Hun village, Chieng Coi ward,Son La provinceis undergoing remarkable changes.
+From the flat concrete roads, the rows of colorful flowers, to the golden terraced rice fields at the foot of the mountain, Hun village, Chieng Coi ward,Son La provinceare undergoing remarkable changes.

 The Hun village cultural house, Chieng Coi ward, Son La province, was newly built and spacious, with free wifi installed, helping people conveniently access the internet.
 Photo: Van Ngoc

 Having made an appointment, we arrived at Hun village.
-Mr. Tong Van Yen, Party Cell Secretary, Head of Hun village (Chieng Coi, Son La), proudly introduced his village: Hun village has 228 households with 1,153 people, home to the Thai, Tay and Muong ethnic groups.
-Up to now, 100% of the village roads and alleys have been concreted and have lighting installed; houses are neat, tidy and clean.
+Mr. Tong Van Yen, Party Cell Secretary, Head of Hun village (Chieng Coi, Son La), proudly introduced his village: Hun village has 228 households with 1,153 people, is home to the Thai, Tay and Muong ethnic groups.
+Up to now, 100% of the village's main roads and alleys have been concreted and have lighting installed; houses are tidy, spacious and clean.

 Average income per capita reached 60 million VND/year, the poverty rate was only 1.3%.
-Ban Hun has achieved 16 criteria, 44 indicators of new rural standard and especially 7/7 criteria of new rural model village in terms of rural culture.
+Hun village has met 16 criteria, 44 indicators of new rural standards and especially 7/7 criteria of new rural model villages in terms of rural culture.

 According to the Party Cell Secretary and Head of Hun Village, a notable highlight in the journey of building new rural areas in Hun Village is the application of information technology and digital transformation in community life.
-Since 2024, free wifi has been installed at the village cultural house to serve people's Internet access, thereby opening up opportunities for people in the village to access knowledge and connect with information to study, exchange production experiences, develop the economy, increase income, and improve spiritual life.
+Since 2024, free wifi has been installed at the village cultural house to serve people's Internet access, thereby opening up opportunities to access knowledge and connect information for people in the village to study, exchange production experiences, develop the economy, increase income, and improve spiritual life.

 Farmers in Hun village, Chieng Coi ward, Son La province learn production experience on the internet to apply to develop the family economy.
 Photo: Van Ngoc

-Ms. Tong Thi Hoan, Captain of the Hun village art troupe (Chieng Coi, Son La) excitedly said: Since having wifi, the members of the village art troupe no longer have to spend money on 3G, 4G but can still easily download music, dance and singing instruction videos to practice and perform.
-The performances are now richer, more lively and also associated with the dissemination of legal policies, preserving cultural identity and building new rural areas.
+Ms. Tong Thi Hoan, Captain of the Hun village art troupe (Chieng Coi, Son La) excitedly said: Since having wifi, the brothers and sisters in the village art troupe no longer have to spend money on 3G, 4G but can still easily download music, dance and singing instruction videos to practice and perform.
+The performances are now richer, more lively and also associated with the propaganda of legal policies, preservation of cultural identity and new rural construction.

 Not only serving cultural activities, the internet has also become a useful tool for people to develop the economy.
 Ms. Tong Thi Lien, a farmer who cultivates more than 1 hectare of coffee and fruit trees, shared: "There is everything online.
-I often watch videos on how to care for plants, raise chickens and pigs.
+I often watch videos on how to take care of plants, raise chickens and pigs.
 When I have products, I take photos, record videos and post them for sale on social networks.
-It's very convenient now, I don't need to go to the market but can still sell my products."
+It is very convenient now, I don't need to go to the market but can still sell my products."

 Since having free wifi, the art troupe of Hun village, Chieng Coi ward, Son La province has had more convenience in practicing and performing.
 Photo: Van Ngoc

-The life of people in new rural areas is improved.
+The lives of people in new rural areas are improved.

-Typical projects such as the "Intellectual House" at the village cultural house, community sports field, modern cultural facilities and free wifi have contributed to improving the spiritual and material quality of life for the people.
+Typical projects such as the "Intellectual House" at the village cultural house, community sports ground, modern cultural facilities and free wifi have contributed to improving the quality of spiritual and material life for the people.

 Up to now, Hun village, Chieng Coi ward, Son La province, has been recognized as a model new rural village.
 Photo: Van Ngoc